stfc-sciml/sciml-workshop/course_1.0/08_large_scale_resources.md

 ```
 When you are prompted for the password, you will need to enter the phrase in the `passphrase.txt` text file.

 Your temporary accounts will close automatically on Wednesday 23rd of September.
-If you wish to apply for a permenant accout you can sign up [here](https://www.turing.ac.uk/research/asg/pearl).
+If you wish to apply for a permanent accout you can sign up [here](https://www.turing.ac.uk/research/asg/pearl).

 ## Viewing Files
 PEARL currently only provides a command line interface.
 To open and edit files in this tutorial you will need to use a command line text editor.
 Both `vim` and `nano` are installed on the system.
 A vim tutorial can be found [here](https://vim.fandom.com/wiki/Tutorial).